-We recommend that you double-check with your pediatrician that your baby has it’s necessary health checks before flying, as well as confirming with each airline if your baby is under a month old.
+We recommend that you double-check with your pediatrician that your baby has its necessary health checks before flying, as well as confirm with each airline if your baby is under a month old.

-Once old enough to travel, babies can fly as a lap infant without needing to purchase a separate airplane seat for them up to the age of two.
+Once old enough to travel, babies can fly as lap infants without needing to purchase a separate airplane seat for them up to the age of two.

 Flying With A Baby On Major Airlines in the U.S.

-- Domestic travel: Proof of age (such as a birth certificate) required.
+Domestic travel: Proof of age (such as a birth certificate) is required.

-- International travel: Passport required.
-Letter of consent may be needed for kids traveling internationally without parents.
-Futhermore, a lap-child still still needs their own separately booked ticket that will be 10% fee of your ticket price.
+International travel: Passport required.
+A letter of consent may be needed for kids traveling internationally without parents.
+Furthermore, a lap-child still needs their own separately booked ticket which will be a 10% fee of your ticket price.

-- International travel: Passport required.
-A lap-child still needs their own separately booked ticket that will be 10% fee of your ticket price.
+International travel: Passport required.
+A lap-child still needs their own separately booked ticket which will be a 10% fee of your ticket price.

 From our experience, Southwest has been the easiest airline to fly domestically with a baby!

-- International travel: Birth certificate required to validate the age of all infants under age two.
+International travel: A birth certificate is required to validate the age of all infants under age two.
 Taxes and fees apply to lap children flying internationally.
 But this is way better than the typical 10% airline charges!

 Luckily, our parents obtained our passports for us when we were kids.
-So for ourselves, all we have been needing to do is renewing our own passports.
+So for ourselves, all we have been needing to do is renew our own passports.

 By the time we had our own baby, we had no idea what the passport process entailed!
 Unfortunately, it’s a lot more complex applying for a child’s passport compared to an adult passport.